 How do I find suitable activities to participate in?

-There are four ways in which you may see an opportunity advertised:
+There are a number of different ways through which you may see an opportunity advertised:

 Where will these meetings take place?

-In the event that the activity is a face-to-face meeting, we will try to deliver these in a convenient location for all parties.
-Where possible, we try to ensure that this is an independent venue, such as an NIHR office space.
+The majority of our insight sessions take place online, using the video conferencing tool Zoom.
+Where a session is planned to take place face-to-face, we will try to deliver it in a location which is convenient for all parties.
+We will also work to ensure it is at an independent venue, such as an NIHR office space.

 Expenses and reimbursement